coolgod/virtual-reality-viewer/README.md

 - js: where self-implemented script files are.
 - test: put all unfinished test files here until everything has been done.
 - video: all video file are here.
-- .gitignore: standard git repo file, indicating what files are not going to be commited.
+- .gitignore: git repo file, indicating what files are not going to be commited.
 - bower.json: bower configuration file, containing library dependency information of our project.

 #LIBRARY AND PACKAGE DEPENDENCY#